ullmark/hashids.net/README.md

     number = hashids.DecodeSingle("NkK9");
 }
 catch (NoResultException) { // Decoding the provided hash has not yielded any result. }
-catch (MultipleResultsException) { // The decoding process yielded more than one result when just one was expected. }
 ```

 `number` is now going to be: